Everything on AODA Compliance

 - Websites have to reach WCAG 2.0 Level AA (other than criteria 1.2.4 (live captions) and 1.2.5 (pre-recorded audio descriptions), by January 2st, 2021

-Does AODA affect me?
+Does the AODA affect me?

 If your business is registered in Ontario, then yes, AODA applies to you.
-Part II of AODA states very clearly that its rules apply to all governmental and private websites, whether they are run by individuals and corporations.
+Part II of AODA states very clearly that its rules apply to all governmental and private websites, whether they are run by individuals or corporations.

 AODA also set up the Accessibility Standards Advisory Council to advise the Ontario government about future accessibility policy.
 The council can recommend reforms and updates to the accessibility requirements laid out in AODA, so it’s important for Ontario business owners and website managers to stay up to date with changes to the accessibility standards.